ray-project/ray-llm/docs/kuberay/deploy-on-gke.md

         resources: '"{\"accelerator_type_cpu\": 48, \"accelerator_type_a10\": 4}"'
     ```

-## Step 7: Deploy a LLM model with RayLLM
+## Step 7: Deploy an LLM model with RayLLM

 ```sh
 # Step 7.1: Log in to the head Pod